Northern Ireland Conservatives: People

+Constituency Representatives are also situated within the structure of the party with representatives sitting on the federation council.

 Policy

 The party in Northern Ireland was largely opposed to the Good Friday Agreement, in contrast to the national leadership who were in favour.

 Election results

 The Northern Ireland Conservatives have a low support base, attracting 0.5% of the poll (3,500 votes) in the 2007 Assembly election.
 As of 2019, they have no elected representatives in the Northern Ireland Assembly, Local Government or Parliament.

 The party's best performance came in the 1992 general election, when party candidates polled 44,608 votes across Northern Ireland: 5.7% of the total.
-Their best performance came in the North Down constituency, where the local party chairman, Laurence Kennedy, came second, 5,000 votes behind the sitting MP James Kilfedder.
+Its best performance came in the North Down constituency, where the local party chairman, Laurence Kennedy, came second, 5,000 votes behind the sitting MP James Kilfedder.

 Subsequently, the party declined rapidly.
 In the 1993 council elections, the party lost five council seats, being reduced to six councillors across Northern Ireland.
 In North Down, the party's support more than halved, from 25% in 1989 to 11% in 1993, although they narrowly managed to win a seat in all four North Down electoral areas.
 Laurence Kennedy quit Northern Irish politics a few months later, while the party's councillors in Lisburn and Carrick left the party to sit as Independent Unionists.
 In 1997 they were reduced to two council seats in North Down.
-Both councillors retired before the 2001 council elections and the party failed to defend one of their seats in 2001 with the other lost, leaving them without elected representation in Northern Ireland.
+Both councillors retired before the 2001 council elections and the party failed to defend one of its seats in 2001 with the other lost, leaving them without elected representation in Northern Ireland.

+In the 2024 general election, the party gained a total of 553 votes across NI; this was down from their 2019 election share.